 Apply for the Spark Program

 - Students must submit an online application to be considered for the program, as a limited number of spaces are available.
-Details about eligibility and the application process will be posted in September 2022.
+Details about eligibility and the application process will be posted soon.

 - Faculty and staff are encouraged to recommend students.
 The recommendation form will be posted soon.

 Participants are introduced to such topics as navigating obstacles, student engagement, undergraduate research, and making the most of their undergraduate careers.
 The program provides the opportunity to develop critical thinking and technical writing skills.
 Students envision their future, create a plan to navigate their envisioned path, and develop into competitive candidates for major fellowship opportunities at the undergraduate and graduate levels.